-In Ohio, either spouse can file for divorce as long as one of them has resided in the state for at least six months before filing.
+In Ohio, state laws stipulate that either spouse can file for divorce as long as one of them has resided in the state for at least six months before filing.

 Yes, Ohio requires a separation period of at least one year before a divorce can be finalized, unless the grounds for divorce are adultery, extreme cruelty, willful absence for one year, or a spouse being imprisoned for a felony.
 In those cases, there is no required separation period.

 Ohio is not a community property state.
 It is an equitable distribution state, which means that marital property is divided in a fair and equitable manner based on a set of factors including the length of the marriage, the earning potential and financial resources of each spouse, and the contributions of each spouse to the marital estate (including both financial and non-financial contributions).